-- If the marketplace administrator has set a transaction fee for the marketplace, the transaction fee is scheduled to be payed to the administrator bank account configured in Stripe.
+- If the marketplace administrator has set a commission for the marketplace, the commission is scheduled to be payed to the administrator bank account configured in Stripe.
 That payout will happen according to Stripe's schedule (about 5 to 10 business days).

 - Both users can then discuss freely to agree on details.

 - Buyer or Admin marks the order as completed (users have met, product is delivered...) or the order is automatically marked as completed according to the marketplace settings.
 Money is then moved from the Stripe balance to the seller account.

 - Stripe transfers the money from the Stripe balance to the seller bank account.
 Stripe takes about 7 days to move the money.

 - Users can then review each other.

 Even if the transaction is marked as completed immediately, the money will appear in the seller bank account after a minimum of 7 days.